Sheila Bair: FDIC Tenure

-Post-FDIC career
+Post-FDIC Career

+Bair became a senior advisor to The Pew Charitable Trusts in August 2011.
+She is chair emerita of the Systemic Risk Council, a volunteer effort formed by the CFA Institute and the Pew Charitable Trusts to monitor and comment on regulation.

+Bair continued to receive recognition following her FDIC tenure.
+In November 2011, she was named one of Seven Top American Leaders by the Washington Post and Harvard Kennedy School for Public Leadership.
+In 2012, BYU Marriott School of Business named her 'Administrator of the Year'.
+Also in 2012, the Women’s Bar Association of the District of Columbia (WBA), in conjunction with the Women’s Bar Association Foundation (WBAF), recognized Sheila Bair with the Janet Reno Torchbearer Award.
+The same year, Bair was an honoree of the Council for Economic Education’s Visionary Award.
+In 2013, Bair was awarded The National Academy of Public Administration’s Elliot L. Richardson Prize for Excellence in Public Service.
+In 2016, the FDIC honored Bair with the dedication and naming of a new auditorium.
+That same year, The Daily Record named her an Influential Marylander Honoree for her work in education.
+In 2026, Bair received the Truman Medal for Economic Policy.
+Also in 2026, she was the recipient of the Jump$tart Coalition Odom Award.

 In May 2015, Bair was appointed president of Washington College, becoming the first female head of the college in its 234-year history.
 During her tenure as president, Bair helped implement several debt-reducing programs aimed at making a degree more affordable, including "Fixedfor4," which guarantees tuition costs will not rise for students during their four years at college, and "Dam the Debt," which awards scholarships to graduating seniors to help pay off federal student loans.
 Bair resigned on June 30, 2017, citing the demands of the job and insufficient time with her family.

 Since leaving government service, Bair has served on a number of corporate boards.
-She is currently on the boards of Bunge Limited, Lion Electric, and Fannie Mae.
-In November 2020, Bair was named the first woman Chair of Fannie Mae's board of directors.
+Her past board memberships include Bunge Limited, Lion Electric, and Fannie Mae., where she was named the first woman Chair of the board of directors.
 Bair previously was on the boards of Host Hotels & Resorts, the state-run Industrial and Commercial Bank of China (2017 to 2020), Thomson Reuters and Santander.
 She was criticized for joining the board of Santander, a Spanish banking group, which critics viewed as inconsistent with her public views on the revolving door.
 She has also served on a number of nonprofit boards, including as a founding director of the Volcker Alliance, the Center for Responsible Lending, the RAND Corporation, and the National Women's Law Center.

+Current Roles

-In 2021, Bair was appointed to a group advising the International Financial Reporting Standards Foundation (IFRS) on setting up the International Sustainability Standards Board (ISSB), which aims to create a set of global standards for firms reporting the impact of climate change.
-Also in 2021, Ms. Bair was appointed a trustee of Economists for Peace and Security, a group of economists and public servants concerned about issues of peace, conflict, war, and the world economy.
+In 2021, Ms. Bair was appointed a trustee of Economists for Peace and Security, a group of economists and public servants concerned about issues of peace, conflict, war, and the world economy.